 Transforming tech company communication

 I've always known I will take the step to become an entrepreneur one day.
-That day came over the holidays last year when I managed to articulate what it was that I had known all this time through international collaborator to tech company leader.
+That day came over the Christmas holidays 2019 when I managed to articulate what it was that I had known all this time through international collaborator to tech company leader.
 I took the decision before the world changed overnight with the pandemic, and remote work became the norm.
 The issues have only been exacerbated, and there is no better time to embark on a journey to remove communication barriers and break down information silos.
 A company with the right mission and the right product to make knowledge more transparent will solve a real problem.

 I would love to have you onboard on our journey.
 Please let us know if you have similar examples of work communication in the comments below, or on our social media!